Debiasing Machine Learning Predictions for Causal Inference Without Additional Ground Truth Data: "One Map, Many Trials" in Satellite-Driven Poverty Analysis: Problem Setup Related Work

-To address these limitations, we propose a Tweedie-inspired method.
-This Tweedie method debiases the shrinkage effect in ML-predicted outcomes, enabling downstream researchers to accurately recover causal effects from the upstream data product.
-Our Tweedie approach treats the ML model as a black box: we assume access only to its out‑of‑sample predictions and do not rely on retraining or modifying the model.
-Under this setting, we demonstrate that shrinkage can be reversed, either by learning a global calibration correction from held-out labeled data or by estimating a local correction using ideas from Tweedie's formula, initially described by Robbins and Tweedie in 1956.
+To address these limitations, we propose a Tweedie-inspired approach.
+This Tweedie approach debiases the shrinkage effect in ML-predicted outcomes, enabling downstream researchers to accurately recover causal effects from the upstream data product.
+Our Tweedie framework treats the ML model as a black box: we assume access only to its out‑of‑sample predictions and do not rely on retraining or modifying the model.
+Under this setting, we demonstrate that shrinkage can be reversed, either by learning a global calibration correction from held-out labeled data or by estimating a local correction using ideas from Tweedie's formula, initially described by Robbins and Tweedie in 1956 in the context of empirical Bayes estimation of means under Gaussian observation noise.
 Both strategies aim to recover unbiased treatment effect estimates from biased predictions, without requiring fresh ground-truth labels at the time of intervention.
-We benchmark our Tweedie adaptation to existing methods, which are compared in Table \ref{tab:debiasing-methods} based on their associated assumptions and data/training requirements.
-As previously mentioned, the only method we are unable to deploy in our setting is the DSL method, as the probability of DHS samples is a function of unknown aid disbursement strategies.
+We benchmark our Tweedie adaptation to existing methods, which are compared in Table \ref{tab:debiasing-methods} based on their associated assumptions and data/training requirements.\footnote{ As previously mentioned, the only method we are unable to deploy in our setting is the DSL method, as the probability of DHS samples depends on unknown country-level DHS sampling strategies (probabilities not publicly provided at the unit level). } In short, Tweedie’s formula is canonical; we adapt it to post-hoc, local de-shrinkage of surrogate outcomes used for causal estimation without new labels, estimating the density score and noise scale from upstream data and applying correction downstream at analysis time.